Diagram of microscopic tissue slides with magnified views highlighting cellular structures on blue background.

 Driving these diagnostics are image analysis (IA) algorithms derived from deep learning (DL) networks.

-Sophisticated algorithms are crafted from a comprehensive array of WSIs and associated metadata - sourced from the laboratory.
+Sophisticated algorithms are crafted from an array of medical images and associated metadata - sourced from the laboratory.

 • heatmap